 This classic British WW2 Fairbairn-Sykes dagger has not been cleaned or tampered with in any way, it is in 100% original “as is” condition.
 These are the actual photos; spent brass is not included with the lot I have a few more British-made knives & daggers, several fighting knives made from converted sabers, as well as some scarce WW1 and WW2 fighting daggers and trench knives available for sale – please take a look in our Militaria section.

-Argocoins accepts all major credit cards and payments via PayPal as forms of payment.
+For knives and edged weapons Argocoins accepts all major credit cards as a form of a payment.
 Please email me at firstname.lastname@example.org if you would like to make a credit card purchase over the phone.
 Old-fashioned checks and money orders will work as well; please take a look at the Payments section within our Terms and Conditions for additional details.
 Follow me on Facebook @argoman400BC to keep an eye on the latest additions and promotions.

 FREE USPS PRIORITY MAIL SHIPPING WITHIN THE U.S. FOR THIS ITEM